| | |

 Missouri Route 66 Must-See Places

-We were cruising through Missouri, and Mike says “I think we’re in Uranus.”
+We were cruising through Missouri, and Mike says, “I think we’re in Uranus.”
 Then the signs rolled out one after another “We’ll pack your fudge, we’ll grab your nuts, no ifs, ands, or butts…you’ll have fun at the Uranus Fudge Factory and General Store.”
 Without hesitation, we pulled in and were greeted by a life-size rocket ship, a T-Rex, and the world’s largest belt buckle.
-Now where to begin?
+Now, where to begin?
 Get freaky at the Uranus Sideshow Museum, throw weapons in the Uranus Axehole, or head to their porcelain throne to read the latest issue of the Uranus Examiner (be sure to pick up a copy, it had us rolling).

-We started at the General Store and the shop girls said in chorus, “Welcome to Uranus!” then another guest exited and they all cried out, “Thanks for picking Uranus!”
+We started at the General Store, and the shop girls said in chorus, “Welcome to Uranus!”
+Then another guest exited, and they all cried out, “Thanks for picking Uranus!”
 This over-the-top “town” concept was hatched by Louie Keen (now the self-elected mayor) in the early 2000s.
-He started with Big Louie’s Burlesque Saloon, then added the Chicken Bones Party Bar and tattoo parlor, plus a fudge kitchen until he had an entire strip mall and named it Uranus.
-He was determined to bring the fun back to Missouri Route 66’s roadside attractions and he succeeded with this gag gift to us all.
+He started with Big Louie’s Burlesque Saloon, then added the Chicken Bones Party Bar and tattoo parlor, plus a fudge kitchen, until he had an entire strip mall and named it Uranus.
+He was determined to bring the fun back to Missouri Route 66’s roadside attractions, and he succeeded with this gag gift to us all.

 Missouri Route 66 Road Trip Stops